spectrocloud/librarium/docs/docs-content/terraform.md

 ## Spectro Cloud Provider

-Spectro Cloud Palette's SaaS and On-Premise management API can be used with the Spectro Cloud Terraform provider.
+Palette and Palette VerteX API can be used with the Spectro Cloud Terraform provider.
 The provider is available in the HashiCorp Terraform registry as [Spectro Cloud Provider](https://registry.terraform.io/providers/spectrocloud/spectrocloud/latest/docs).
 <br />

 ### Release Notes

 Information about the latest changes in the Spectro Cloud provider can be found in the [release notes](https://github.com/spectrocloud/terraform-provider-spectrocloud/releases).
 <br />

 ### Provider Documentation

 Detailed documentation on supported data sources and resources are available in the Terraform Spectro Cloud Provider [documentation](https://registry.terraform.io/providers/spectrocloud/spectrocloud/latest/docs) page.
 <br />